nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### Delete a meeting `delete -m`
 Deletes a scheduled meeting from the meeting list.
+You will need to key in the **Meeting Index** of the meeting you wish to delete.

 Format: